The best cameras used to command high prices, but it’s now possible to get yourself a top-quality model without shelling out a fortune.

 Type: DSLR | Sensor: APS-C | Megapixels: 24.2MP | Screen: 3in, 921k dots | Viewfinder: Optical | Continuous shooting speed: 5fps | Max video resolution: Full HD | User level: Beginner

 Despite the fact that Nikon updated the D3300 with the D3400 not too long ago, we still reckon this gives better value for money.
 In many ways it matches pricier rivals across many aspects of its spec sheet, with a 24.2MP sensor and 3in LCD screen on board, together with Full HD video recording.
-In other areas it even exceeds expectations, with its 700-shot battery being particularly strong and its 5fps burst shooting mode also being noteworthy.
+In other areas it even exceeds expectations: its 700-shot battery is particularly strong and its 5fps burst shooting mode is also noteworthy.
 Ok, so you do miss out on some modern luxuries such as a tilting touchscreen and Wi-Fi, but these are far from essential.
-Put simply, for a capable camera at a low price, you can't really argue with what the D3300 offers.
+Put simply, for a capable camera under £500/£600, you can't really argue with what the D3300 offers.

 Read more: Nikon D3300 vs D3400: Specs compared